Tag Image In Existing PDF

 ParagraphElement paragraph = firstTdElement.FindElements<ParagraphElement>(true)[0];

-// Move the Span element in the paragraph
+// Move the span element into the paragraph

 spanElement.ChangeParentElement(paragraph);